 1. New Accounts (Under 6 Months)

 PMax needs conversion data to learn.
-A new account with zero historical data gives PMax nothing to optimize toward.
-The algorithm will spend your budget across all channels — mostly on Display and YouTube where impressions are cheapest — generating engagement metrics that look active but don't convert.
+Zero historical data gives it nothing to optimize toward.
+The algorithm will spread your budget across all channels — mostly Display and YouTube where impressions are cheapest — generating engagement metrics that look active but don't convert.

 What to do instead: Start with Search campaigns using exact and phrase match keywords.
 Build conversion data for 3-6 months.
 Graduate to PMax only when you have 50+ conversions/month consistently.